smbc-digital/stockport-styleguide/README.md

 ## Development

-Within the package.json file there is a pre-commit that will run `npm run build` which bundles up the packages and adds them to the commit.
+Within the package.json file there is a pre-commit that will run `$npm run build` which bundles up the packages and adds them to the commit.

 ## Roadmap